 - Durable, opaque metal storage containers, such as a cookie tin or an ammunition box

-- 1. Metal Seed Box - The vintage seed tin is made of high-quality durable powder coated galvanized steel metal.
-It is easy to clean with a wet towel and wipe down with a dry paper towel.
+- Premium Quality: This seed storage container is made of high-quality durable powder coated galvanized steel metal, which can protect this seed box from rust for long term use.
+And It is easy to clean with a wet towel and wipe down with a dry paper towel.

-- 2. Safety Lock Design - Say goodbye to broken latch catches and handle of your seed box on arrival.
-Xbopetda seed packet storage box design with 2 latch catches clamps to secure the hinged lid and keeps the stored seeds airtight and dry.
+- Safety Lock Design: Say goodbye to broken latch catches and handle of your seed box on arrival.
+Xbopetda seed packet container designed with 2 latch catches clamps to secure the hinged lid and keep it away from mice and other pests.

-- 4. Versatile and Functional: our seed storage container is not only ideal for storing seed packets of most sizes, but you can also use it to store planting tools, plant labels, tea bags, screws, etc. It is very helpful and convenient to use.
+- Versatile and Functional: This seed box organiser is not only ideal for storing seed packets of most sizes, but you can also use it to store planting tools, plant labels, screws, etc. It is a practical assistant to help you tidy up your messy seeds to make your desk in order, saving space and energy and bringing you visual beauty.
+Great gardening gift for gardening enthusiasts.

 Types of Seeds